CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/HyperflexVolume.md

 HasCluster returns a boolean if a field has been set.

-### GetHxapVirtualDisk
+### GetIweVirtualDisk

-`func (o *HyperflexVolume) GetHxapVirtualDisk() HyperflexHxapVirtualDiskRelationship`
+`func (o *HyperflexVolume) GetIweVirtualDisk() VirtualizationIweVirtualDiskRelationship`

-GetHxapVirtualDisk returns the HxapVirtualDisk field if non-nil, zero value otherwise.
+GetIweVirtualDisk returns the IweVirtualDisk field if non-nil, zero value otherwise.

-### GetHxapVirtualDiskOk
+### GetIweVirtualDiskOk

-`func (o *HyperflexVolume) GetHxapVirtualDiskOk() (*HyperflexHxapVirtualDiskRelationship, bool)`
+`func (o *HyperflexVolume) GetIweVirtualDiskOk() (*VirtualizationIweVirtualDiskRelationship, bool)`

-GetHxapVirtualDiskOk returns a tuple with the HxapVirtualDisk field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetIweVirtualDiskOk returns a tuple with the IweVirtualDisk field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetHxapVirtualDisk
+### SetIweVirtualDisk

-`func (o *HyperflexVolume) SetHxapVirtualDisk(v HyperflexHxapVirtualDiskRelationship)`
+`func (o *HyperflexVolume) SetIweVirtualDisk(v VirtualizationIweVirtualDiskRelationship)`

-SetHxapVirtualDisk sets HxapVirtualDisk field to given value.
+SetIweVirtualDisk sets IweVirtualDisk field to given value.

-### HasHxapVirtualDisk
+### HasIweVirtualDisk

-`func (o *HyperflexVolume) HasHxapVirtualDisk() bool`
+`func (o *HyperflexVolume) HasIweVirtualDisk() bool`

-HasHxapVirtualDisk returns a boolean if a field has been set.
+HasIweVirtualDisk returns a boolean if a field has been set.

 ### GetStorageContainer